ULUdev/bird-browser/README.md

+# Attention
+This Repository is not being worked on.
+No Issues will be fixed.
+No Pull/Merge requests will be processed.
+I will start a similar project later with C++, Gtk and WebKitGtk.
 # Bird Browser
 The Bird Browser is a browser written in Python and Qt.
 The browser.ui file can be loaded in the qt-designer.